shuheiktgw/go-travis/README.md

 opt := BuildOption{Include: []string{"build.repository", "build.commits"}}
 build, _, err := client.Builds.Find(context.Background(), 123, &opt)
 ```

-## Important Note

-There are several breaking changes between v0.1.9 and v0.2.0 mainly to support eager loading.
-If you have never used go-travis, please select v0.2.0 or above.
-If you have used go-travis v0.1.9 or below, and consider updating it, please be aware those two changes:

-- Almost all the struct fields are pointer.
-- Almost all the methods interacting with the API takes an option parameter to support eager loading.

 ## Contribution
 Contributions are of course always welcome!